Carboxylate-based metal–organic frameworks

 Carboxylate–based metal–organic frameworks are metal–organic frameworks that are based on organic molecules comprising carboxylate functional groups.

-1.4.1 Divalent Carboxylates
+Divalent Carboxylates

 The divalent metal carboxylate based frameworks MOF-5 and HKUST-1 are examples of prototypical MOF materials and triggered a huge growth in the field of metal-organic frameworks.
 A keyword search for “metal-organic frameworks” registers>1,600 publications in 2010 and >2,000 for 2011, a strong indication of the worldwide interest in this area and indicates that the growth is continuing.
 More recent work on divalent carboxylates with longer and more complex organic components is pushing the limits of gas adsorption and storage properties with the highest surface areas and lowest densities of all known crystalline materials.